ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Trivy can be run locally to scan your AWS environment using the AWS CLI.
 The default included check scans against AWS CIS 1.2.0 benchmark.
-It shows summarizes a lists of issues, and gives description of how to resolve the issue, it won't automatically fix it.
+It shows summarizes a lists of issues, and gives description of how to resolve the issue; it won't automatically fix it.

 The benefit compared to AWS security hub is that here you can stop the issue from being created before merge or deploy.
 While security hub would tell you after the resource already exists in AWS.